milhead2/cs466_s22/README.md

 		- ```cp lab1.uf2 /media/miller/RPI-RP2```

-Add FreeREOS to directory tree
+Add FreeRTOS to directory tree
 ---------------------------

 - In order to build lab2 and later projects you wiull need to add the latest freertos directory to your dev disk.